geoffreyp/geoffreyp.github.io/README.md

 ##### Experience

+This functionality and content is especially suited for personal professional sites, showcasing the work experience:

 <img width="1444" alt="SCR-20240624-uaoi" src="https://github.com/zetxek/adritian-free-hugo-theme/assets/240085/9ea86d6a-62c6-4c4f-96ba-8450fa24dd68">

-It can be used to render job experience of projects.
+It can be used to render job experience, projects or clients.
 Each experience/project has a duration, job title, company name, location and description/excerpt as well as a longer text.

 The experience is managed through a specific content type (see `content/experience` for an example).
+You can use `hugo new experience/experience-name.md` (replacing `experience-name` by the name of the job experience).
+This will create the content in the `content/experience` folder, following the `experience` archetype.

-You should add the following fields to control the content: `title`, `jobTitle`, `company`, `location`, `duration`.
-The markdown file content will be rendered on the dedicated experience page.
+The following fields are used from the file's Front Matter: `title`, `jobTitle`, `company`, `location`, `duration`.
+You can find a sample experience file content here:

 ```
 ---